 TMJ Treatment An Overview

 TMJ, or temporomandibular joint, is a popular term used to describe a chronic bite related disorder that is often associated with the misalignment or defect in the jaw joint.
-Although there is not a textbook TMJ treatment, it is important that patients underdog a full evaluation if they are exhibiting signs of TMJ to help alleviate their symptoms.
+Although there is not a textbook TMJ treatment, it is important that patients undergo a full evaluation if they are exhibiting signs of TMJ to help alleviate their symptoms.
 When left untreated, TMJ can cause extensive tooth damage and other serious symptoms.

 Most patients experience a multitude of painful or uncomfortable symptoms but don’t realize where their symptoms stem from.
 Symptoms such as headaches, neck pain, clicking or popping of the jaw, and tooth damage are all signs of a bite related disorder.
 It is crucial that you undergo the necessary testing to receive the diagnose and TMJ treatment you need to mitigate your symptoms and improve your dental health.